scott-riley/strtrkt/README.md

 # Strtrkt – because I’m too cool for vowels
-A semi-opinionated starting point for building multi-purpose apps with Universal React and modular, component-specific CSS.
+A semi-opinionated starting point for building multi-purpose apps with Universal React and interoperable, component-specific CSS.
 I use this as a starting point for building apps where I want to develop my ‘marketing sites’ in the same app as my actual application.
 Because I’m lazy and sharing components is good for life.

 This is heavily based on [React Isomorphic Starterkit](https://github.com/RickWong/react-isomorphic-starterkit) and literally all credit should go over dem ways.